 For trusted, fact-based advice, visit Dr. Kahlil Andrews of Dr. Andrews Plastic Surgery

 The decision whether or not to have breast augmentation can be a daunting one for many women because of the number of choices presented to a woman considering the procedure.
 The potential risks of breast augmentation further complicate this choice, but these factors should not deter women considering surgery from having a consultation or their procedure.
-The bottom line is that the vast majority of surgeries pose minimal risk, and these risks can be further lowered through strategic choices which can be made in consultation with their surgeon.
-The high-quality results that most women enjoy also have a priceless effect on their sense-of-self and confidence.
+The bottom line is that the vast majority of surgeries pose minimal risk, and these risks can be further lowered through strategic choices that can be made in consultation with the surgeon.
+The high-quality results that most women enjoy also have a priceless effect on their sense of self and confidence.